 That’s where we come in.

-At MyUKMailbox, we provide international shipping from vendors who don’t deliver outside the UK.
-With our package consolidation service, you’ll be able to receive the items you want, no matter where you live (unless you’re on the Moon or Mars or something).
+At myUKmailbox, we provide international shipping from vendors who don’t deliver outside the UK.
+With our parcel forwarding and consolidation service, you’ll receive the items you want, no matter where you live (unless you’re on the Moon or Mars or something).

 - November 2022 (1)